MaximusDevAndSecurity/chatApp/README.md

-# chatApp that I made for a school project, its main purpose is to demonstrate:
+# chatApp
-how to build a secure web application that handles user information.
+App I made for a school project, its main purpose is to demonstrate: how to build a secure web application that handles user information.
 (..Made by a beginner!)